A website devoted to the collection and dressing of 12” – 22” fashion dolls.

 In 2003, I was forced into retirement by a bad back.
 In 2006, I found my first Robert Tonner doll, it was from the Harry Potter series, and I fell in love with his craftsmanship.
-This led me to collect other fashion dolls made by Mr. Tonner, Ashton Drake, Franklin Mint and Madame Alexander.* I loved these dolls and saw them as an opportunity to continue to be creative and still design though it might be in a miniature scale.
-I began dressing some of them in costumes and outfits that I designed.
-In 2007 I began sharing my designs with other doll enthusiasts by selling my patterns in my eBay store: Sister Mary Joseph’s Doll Bazaar.
+This led me to collect other fashion dolls made by Mr. Tonner, Ashton Drake, Franklin Mint and Wilde Imagination.* I loved these dolls and saw them as an opportunity to continue to be creative and still design though it might be in a miniature scale.
+I began dressing some of them in costumes and outfits that I designed for theater.
+In 2007 I began sharing my designs with other doll enthusiasts by selling my patterns in my eBay store: Sister Mary Joseph’s Doll Bazaar and my Etsy shop dollpatternbazaar.
 This has led to some great relationships with doll collectors across the United States and around the world!